happysingh23828/android-github-repo-template/README.md

 ## What is diffrent here from creating a new project from Android Studio?

-This repository is meant to serve  as a general template for how to set up new repository for Android.
+This repository is meant to serve  ass a general template for how to set up new repository for Android.
 In general, setting up a new repository takes 30-60 minutes; use this repository as a way of setting up in 5 minutes, and use the following checklist to ensure that you've set up the repository correctly.
 It has additional modules and files to save your time.

 ### Features